 FGI has the ability and intention to convey this information to a broad audience (by means discussed in Section 2 below).
-The public does not currently have an ability to easily evaluate the requested records about the possible regulation of gas stoves.
-A broad audience is clearly interested in this topic, given the large amount of news coverage, social media posts, TV news stories, and more on the topic of possible new regulations by the federal government on gas stoves.
+The public does not currently have an ability to evaluate the requested records.
+With the wide reach of the FDA's regulatory power and the impact of its work in many different areas, a very broad audience interested in government transparency, public health policy, and ethics compliance, among other issues, would achieve a greater understanding of their government's work from the requested records.